adophoxia/not_keychron_q1/HOW2COMPILE.md

 If you have a non-Q1 board you can quickly update your code to work with the EFL/WL code.

-1. Copy the `keychron/qmk_firmware:playground` code that matches your KB and port it into your branch cloned off `qmk/qmk_firmware:develop`, then;
+1. Copy the `keychron/qmk_firmware:playground` code that matches your KB and the port it into your branch cloned from `qmk/qmk_firmware:develop`.

+    Then;

 2. in `rules.mk` you want:
     ```